alienresident/sakai-portal-assets/documentation/MORPHEUS-Naming-Conventions.md

 ### Module Modifiers
-Modifers change the base module Modifiers are suffixed to modules using two hyphens `--`.
+Modifers are changes that extend the base module.
+Modifiers are suffixed to their modules using two hyphens `--`.
 Modifiers should be named using __lowercase__.

 ```
 Mrphs-toolNav--large